What Is Substance Use Disorder?

 It’s not some new scientific debate: “What do we call ‘having a problem with drugs and alcohol’?” is a question that has existed since people started having problems with drugs and alcohol.
 Even Shakespeare tried some phrases.
 The beloved scoundrel Falstaff in “Henry IV” is told by his own tavern buddy that everyone thinks he’s a “stuffed cloak-bag of guts” and “huge bombard of sack” (sack is Sherry wine).
 In “Othello,” the soldier Cassio curses his alcohol-driven “infirmity”: “Every inordinate cup is unblessed.”

 While the insults are old (and rude!), Shakespeare portrayed his characters’ relationship with alcohol in a fairly modern way.
 For them, it’s complicated.
 It may be a problem, but it’s difficult to figure out how it got that way; it causes health ailments, emotional conflict and social consequences, but it’s awfully hard to quit.
 It’s that same complexity that has led today’s doctors toward thinking about the harm caused by drug and alcohol use as a collection of wide-ranging physical, mental, behavioral and social symptoms, now encompassed in the term “substance use disorder,” or SUD.

-According to the National Institute on Drug Abuse (NIDA), 20.4 million Americans were diagnosed with substance use disorder in 2019, the most recent year of available data.
+According to the National Institute on Drug Abuse (NIDA), 40.3 million Americans had a substance use disorder in 2020, the most recent year of available data.